HenryLF/zef-components/README.md

 ### Highlighting and completion

-In VSCode you can edit your settings to have a shortcut toggling on and off the html mode :
+In VSCode you can edit your settings to have a shortcut toggling on and off the html mode:

 ```json
 // keybindings.json